 - Had we done Cost and Schedule estimation?

-- Do project team knows, what and when to do specific tasks and activities?
+- Does the project team knows, what and when to do specific tasks and activities?

-- Do project team aware of timelines and milestones?
+- Is the project team aware of timelines and milestones?

 - Do project team knows about changes and how and where to report?